Tribes of Arabia: Migrations into the Levant

 On the eve of the Rashidun Caliphate's conquest of the Levant, 634 AD, Syria's population mainly spoke Aramaic; Greek was the official language of administration.
-Arabization and Islamization of Syria began in the 7th century, and it took several centuries for Islam, the Arab identity, and language to spread; the Arabs of the caliphate did not attempt to spread their language or religion in the early periods of the conquest, and formed an isolated aristocracy.
+However Syria had a large Arabic speaking population prior to the conquests, and the Arabic speakers of Syria were greater in number than even the Arabs of the peninsula.
+Islamization of Syria began in the 7th century, and it took several centuries for Islam to spread the Arabs of the caliphate did not attempt to spread their religion in the early periods of the conquest, and formed an isolated aristocracy.
 The Arabs of the caliphate accommodated many new tribes in isolated areas to avoid conflict with the locals; caliph Uthman ordered his governor, Muawiyah I, to settle the new tribes away from the original population.
 Syrians who belonged to Monophysitic denominations welcomed the peninsular Arabs as liberators.

 Migrations into Mesopotamia

 The migration of Arab tribes to Mesopotamia began in the seventh century, and by the late 20th century constituted about three quarters of the population of Iraq.
 A large Arab migration to Mesopotamia followed the Muslim conquest of Mesopotamia in 634, which saw an increase in the culture and ideals of the Bedouins in the region.
 The second Arab tribal migration to northern Mesopotamia was in the 10th century when the Banu Numayr migrated there.

+In the late 18th century, another major migration occurred when a large faction of the Shammar confederation under the Al Jarba family crossed the Euphrates into Upper Mesopotamia.
+The migration was influenced by the Shammar's rivalry with the Anizah confederation and by the expansion of the Wahhabi movement in central Arabia.

 Migrations into Persia

 After the Arab conquest of Persia in the 7th century, many Arab tribes settled in different parts of Iran, notably Khorasan and Ahwaz, it is the Arab tribes of Khuzestan that have retained their identity in language and culture to the present day while other Arabs especially in Khorasan were slowly Persianised.
 Khorasani Arabs were mainly contingent from Nejdi tribes such as Banu Tamim.

 There was a great influx of Arab tribes into Khuzestan from the 16th to the 19th century, including the migration of the Banu Ka'b and Banu Lam from the Arabian desert.
 Tribalism is a significant characteristic of Arab population in Khuzestan.

 Subsequent Arab migrations into Iran, primarily across the Gulf, involved movements of Arabs from eastern Saudi Arabia and other Gulf States into the Hormozgan and Fars provinces after the 16th century.
-These include Sunni Huwala and Achomi people, who compromise of both fully Arab and mixed Arab-Persian families.
+These include Sunni Huwala and Achomi people, who consist of both fully Arab and mixed Arab-Persian families.
 The Arabs on the Iranian side of the Gulf tend to speak a dialect much closer to Gulf Arabic opposed to the Khuzestani Arabic which is closer to Iraqi Arabic.